noamross/gams-in-r-course/slides/chapter1_09.md

 Notes:
 We see from these plots that length has increasing nonlinear effect on fuel economy, and this effect is weaker than the weight effect.

-Note that, in this model, both the effect of weight and price are non-linear terms, but the two are simply added together to get a final prediction.
+Note that, in this model, both the effect of weight and length are non-linear terms, but the two are simply added together to get a final prediction.
 That addition is where the additive in generalized additive models comes from.

 ---